When you hire an assured delineator to complete a wetland delineation in Wisconsin your project may move along faster and cost less.

 Most importantly, an assured delineation outlines wetland boundaries with a high level of accuracy.
 This is key to getting projects moving in a timely fashion.
 Significant delays in permitting can result if wetland boundaries are inaccurate.

-SEH Scientist Renee Wilde, who recently received the hard-to-earn designation, is one of only a handful of assured delineators in Wisconsin.
+SEH Scientists Renee Wilde and Erica Pergande have received the hard-to-earn certification, and are two of only a handful of assured delineators in Wisconsin.
 The WDNR Professional Assurance Program has very strict and high standards.

-Additionally, applicants must meet education, training and experience requirements: possess a bachelor’s degree in a wetland-related field, have completed 40-hour wetland delineation training course at a minimum, and have at least five years of professional experience.
-Assured delineators also follow a strict code of ethics and are expected to complete a series of continuing education requirements after being given the designation.
+Additionally, applicants must meet education, training and experience requirements: possess a bachelor’s degree in a wetland-related field, complete a 40-hour wetland delineation training course at a minimum, and have at least five years of professional experience.
+Assured delineators also follow a strict code of ethics and are expected to complete a series of continuing education requirements after receiving the certification.

-Working with an assured wetland delineator in Wisconsin can help your project save money and get permits moving faster as it eliminates the need for WDNR field review.
-SEH is pleased to announce that Renee Wilde obtained this status allowing SEH to better serve our clients’ needs.
+Working with an assured wetland delineator in Wisconsin can help your project save money and move permits faster as it eliminates the need for WDNR field review.
+SEH is pleased to announce that Renee Wilde and Erica Pergande have obtained this status allowing SEH to better serve your permitting needs.